olin/studentgovernment/student_government_bylaws.md

 Government at least one week in advance of the meeting of the Student Government at which the author would like the amendment to be addressed.

-The Vice President for Communications will send an announcement to the Student Body about the amendment at least three days in advance of the next Student Government meeting to allow for a three day reading period.
-During the meeting at which the amendment will be addressed, the Student Government will hear testimony from every student who wishes to speak and will engage in open discussion about the amendment.
+The Vice President for Communications sends an announcement to the Student Body about the amendment at least three days in advance of the next Student Government meeting to allow for a three day reading period.
+During the meeting at which the amendment is addressed, the Student Government hears testimony from every student who wishes to speak and engages in open discussion about the amendment.
 The amendment may be amended by a simple majority of the Student Government during the meeting.

-When discussion has concluded, the President will call for a vote on the amendment.
-Per the Student Government Constitution, approval of 75% of the voting members of the Student Government will be required to pass the amendment.
-The Vice President for Communications will send an announcement detailing any changes to the By-Laws and describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.
+When discussion has concluded, the President calls for a vote on the amendment.
+Per the Student Government Constitution, approval of 75% of the voting members of the Student Government is required to pass the amendment.
+The Vice President for Communications sends an announcement detailing any changes to the By-Laws and describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.

 #### Section 3.
 Referendum.